| |

 Photo Credit: Dishes Delish.

-How to make easy chicken piccata
+How to make chicken piccata and pasta

 Pre-step